If you are looking for adorable name for your son, check out this swoon worthy list of 49 best and cute boy names.

 Huey

-Huey, a variation of Hugh, has German origins meaning “mind” or “intellect.”
-It was popular in the 1930s and remains charmingly retro.
-Known from Disney’s Huey, Dewey, and Louie, it’s a playful and sweet choice for a boy.
+A variation of Hugh, Huey is a German name meaning “mind” or “intellect.”
+It was popular in the 1930s and has come back in a small but adorable way as a retro choice.
+Huey, Dewey, and Louie from Disney have made this a fun, sweet name for a boy.

 Gray